Jenyay/outwiker/README.md

 Description
 -----------

-OutWiker is a crossplatform programm for keeping your notes in a tree.
+OutWiker is a cross-platform software for keeping your notes in a tree.
 Similar programs call "outliner", "tree-like editor" or personal wiki.
 Main difference OutWiker from other programs is a keeping notes as folders on disk.
 A notes can to have attached files.
 OutWiker can contain pages of different types, currently supports three types of pages: plain text, HTML pages and wiki pages.

 Links
 ------